Skip to Content

 The donut is the classic Homer Simpson’s doughnut, one of the most popular Universal Studios Hollywood Food.
 And it’s really good!
 After the first bite, you’ll understand why Homer drools for them.

-The donut is soft and fluffy inside, with the perfect amount of sweetness from the icing.
+The donut is soft and fluffy inside, with perfectly sweetened icing.
 If you have a sweet tooth, this is a must.

 Other fun donut flavors are available at Lard Lad Donut.
 However, if you only want the classic pink donut, you can find it at the Kwik-E-Mart.